-This report summarizes exam administration aspects as well as key psychometric properties of the four test forms for the NAC exam that took place in 2021.
+This report summarizes exam administration aspects as well as key psychometric properties of the 3 test forms for the NAC Examination that took place in 2022.

-Due to the COVID-19 pandemic, changes to the structure of the content, format and delivery were made to the September 2020 NAC exam to ensure the safety of all involved in the exam.
-The changes due to COVID-19 were also implemented for 2021.
+Due to the COVID-19 pandemic, changes to the structure of the content, format, and delivery were made to the September 2020 NAC Examination to ensure the safety of all involved in the exam.
+The changes due to COVID-19 were also implemented for 2022.

-2 In all stations, an examiner marks the candidate while interacting with the SP.
-In most cases, the examiner will be a physician.
-However, in some cases the examiner may be another medical professional.
-All examiners are trained to use standardized scoring tools to observe and assess candidate performance.
+1 In all stations, a PE marks the candidate while interacting with the SP.
+In most cases, the PE will be a physician.
+However, in some cases the PE may be another medical professional.
+All PEs are trained to use standardized scoring tools to observe and assess candidate performance.